jlabusch/moodle-log-migration/README.md

  - LOSSY_AUDIT: only spot-check; write log2(n) entries to the audit log.
  - RESTRICT_MODULES: A comma-separated whitelist of modules to migrate.
 (Unset means no restriction, migrate everything.)
  - RESTRICT_ACTIONS: As above, but actions instead of modules.

+Debugging:

+ - PHPMyAdmin will run on localhost:8081 in case you need to look at the old database schema